davidralphlewis/binaryephemera/_notes/Each poem Is New.md

 > Last poem and the next poem.
 I try to focus on that.
 I hope that I’m changing all the time.
 Constantly asking myself, how can it be different from the last?
 I like having something to work on.
 That’s how my head is.
 I have to do something new.
 Something different each time.
 > – Terrance Hayes

-It can lead to [[imposter-syndrome]] as you assume everyone else knows what they are doing every time.
+It can lead to [[Imposter Syndrome]] as you assume everyone else knows what they are doing every time.

 [[Writing-Every-Day]] helps to challenge this.
 It also means you are growing as an artist.